Deep0123/JavaScript-Projects/README.md

 4. Project 4: Notes Taking App - This project explains the use of JSON and localstorage function of JavaScript.

-5. Project 5: GitHub Profile App - This prject explains the use of API key.
+5. Project 5: GitHub Profile App - This project explains the use of API key.

+6. Project 6: Random Paragraph Generator - This project explains the concept of shuffling and arrays to string conversion.

 Please explore each project's folder to access the detailed documentation and code.